scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Weak scaling is a natural choice of the PINN solver when it comes to distributed computing.
 As we don't know a proper way to define workload, simply copying all model parameters to all processes and using the same number of training points on all processes works well.

-1. Case 2: 2D cylinder flows--harder than we thought
+4. Case 2: 2D cylinder flows: harder than we thought
 ----------------------------------------------------

 This case study shows what really made us frustrated: a 2D cylinder flow at Reynolds number :math:`Re=200`.